-- 1. Maintain your continuing education contact hours by logging them through your FluidReview Account https://ncda.fluidreview.com/.
-You may log hours at any time as long as the full 30 contact hours are logged prior to your renewal date (3 years after receiving your credential). - 2.
-The NCDA Credential Commission randomly audits 10% of the FluidReview accounts of each credential due for renewal. - 3.
+- 1. Maintain your continuing education contact hours by logging them into the appropriate credential log form.
+This form will be sent electronically to each credential holder upon their recertification date. - 2.
+The NCDA Credential Commission randomly audits 10% of the completed continuing education logs monthly. - 3.
 If you are selected for an audit, you will receive notification with your \$40 invoice for credential renewal that is sent approximately 4 weeks prior to your due date. - 4.
-If you are selected to be audited, your hours will either be considered Acceptable or Unacceptable:
+If you are selected to be audited, your hours will either be considered Acceptable or Unacceptable.
+Policies to hand both are listed in the Continuing Education Manual